 Do not be alarmed, however, at the prospect of some dumbing down of the composer’s genius.
 These are proper concerts, not gimmicks, with a varied programme of pieces and performers.

 A series of one-hour piano concerts, featuring works composed a few yards away from the Bösendorfer-Saal.
 Examples of such works include The Marriage of Figaro, the Rondo for piano in F major (KV 494), and the Rondo in piano in D major (KV 484).

-When: Every Tuesday and Thursday in July and August with online tickets available*
+When: Usually every Tuesday and Thursday in July and August with online tickets available* nearer the time

 Tickets and visitor information